openworm/owmeta/docs/adding_data.rst

     for x in n.load():
         do_something_with_unc13_neuron(n)

 If you need additional entities it's easy to create them.
-Documentation for this is provided :ref:`here <mkdobj>`.
+Documentation for this is provided :ref:`here <making_dataObjects>`.

 Typically, you'll want to attach the data that you insert to entities already in the database.
 This allows you to recover objects in a hierarchical fashion from the database later. ``Worm``, for instance has a property, ``neuron_network`` which points to the ``Network`` which should contain all neural cells and synaptic connections.
 To initialize the hiearchy you would do something like::